-step fracture-See striation.

-sting-out-the stream of hot air or flame, or both, driven by positive internal pressure, exhausted through openings in melting furnaces.

-stippled area-{archaic} See hackle.

-stippling-see synonomous term knurling.

-stone-an imperfection; a crystalline inclusion in glass.

-straight throat-a throat whose floor is at the same level as the floor of the melter.

-strain-jargon for optical retardation.

-strain disc-a glass disc with known optical retardation at a specified location for use as a comparative measure.

-strain point (St.P.)-that temperature corresponding to a specific rate of elongation of a glass fiber when measured by Test Method C 336 or a specific rate of midpoint deflection of a glass beam when measured by Test Method C 598.
+- step fracture-See striation. - sting-out-the stream of hot air or flame, or both, driven by positive internal pressure, exhausted through openings in melting furnaces. - stippled area-{archaic} See hackle. - stippling-see synonomous term knurling. - stone-an imperfection; a crystalline inclusion in glass. - straight throat-a throat whose floor is at the same level as the floor of the melter. - strain-jargon for optical retardation. - strain disk-a disk of glass having a calibrated amount of birefringence at a specified location, and used as a comparative measure of the degree of retardation. - strain point (St.P.)-that temperature corresponding to a specific rate of elongation of a glass fiber when measured by Test Method C 336 or a specific rate of midpoint deflection of a glass beam when measured by Test Method C 598.

-Discussion-At the strain point internal stresses are substantially relieved in a matter of hours.
+DISCUSSION-At the strain point internal stresses are substantially relieved in a matter of hours.